markgrovs/Bear-Markdown-Export/README.md

 * Keeps original modification date on export file
 * Uses rsync to only update changed files in Dropbox or OneDrive folders
-* Appends creation date to filename to avoid “title-collisions”
+* Appends creation date to filename to avoid “title-filename-collisions”